ellaism/ellaism.org/roadmaps.md

 ## Ethereum Protocol-level New Features

-If the community decides to incoperate new features from Ethereum and reaches consensus, we will prepare and implement them.
+If the community decides to incorporate new features from Ethereum and reaches consensus, we will prepare and implement them.
 We should treat them with caution, however, because not all of them benefits the Ellaism blockchain.
 Ethereum’s new features might include: